orbitalfoundation/orbital-puppet/README.md

 - may eventually switch to a trained neural network for audio to visemes.

 6) AUDIO - a standalone component that publishes audio

-The pipeline routes traffic from end to end:

-	STT -> LLM -> TTS -> PUPPET -> AUDIO

-STT can produce 'barge in' events which abort whatever downstream handlers are doing.

 ```